andrewt3000/MachineLearning/neuralNets.md

 ### Neural network architecture
 The architecture of a neural network is fixed before it is trained and has the following properties.
 - Neural networks are composed of input layers, hidden layers and output layers.
-- Layers are connected by weighted synapsis (the lines with arrows) that multiply their input times the weight.
+- Layers are connected by weighted synapses (the lines with arrows) that multiply their input times the weight.
-- Hidden layer consists of neurons (the circles) that sum their inputs from synapsis and execute an activation function on the sum.
+- Hidden layer consists of neurons (the circles) that sum their inputs from synapses and execute an activation function on the sum.
 - Neural networks also typically have a single bias input node that is a constant value.
 It's similar to the constant in a linear function.
 Biases ensure that even when all input features are zero, a neuron can still output a non-zero value.
 (The bias is missing in diagram below)
-The weights and biases are often refered to as parameters.
+The weights and biases are often referred to as parameters.

 <img src="https://github.com/andrewt3000/MachineLearning/blob/master/img/nn.png" height='250px' width='250px'/>